rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 ### Use domains for RSK Addresses

 The following code snippet is a method that receives a domain and returns an address.
-You can use it in your wallet inputs, allowing users to enter just domains.
+You can use it in your wallet inputs, allowing users to enter domains instead of addresses.

 ```javascript
 const getAddressFromDomain = async (domain) => {